 In merger and acquisition situations, we participate with management in the due diligence process by examining the labor and employment practices of the parties.
 Our Michigan employment lawyers provide counsel to the parties in order to find ways to implement their desires with respect to the continuation or termination of existing relationships and practices.
 We also assure that our clients fulfill their obligations under COBRA, the Michigan Employment Security Act, WARNA, ERISA and other federal and state regulations and statutes impacting the transaction.

 Our Michigan labor attorneys consult with employers on deflecting and responding to union organizing activities, including representation elections, decertifications, unfair labor charges, and other proceedings before the National Labor Relations Board and its state counterpart.

 For those clients who have employees represented by a labor union, our Michigan labor lawyers provide the full range of services including negotiation of the collective bargaining agreement (including, in some cases, acting as principal spokespersons for the employer), day-to-day administration of the operating agreement and the invocation of discipline thereunder, and representation and counseling during the grievance and arbitration process.

-Below is a list of our Labor and Employment Attorneys
+Our Labor and Employment Attorneys